Learn the catalog configuration elements for Pull Reports™ ad hoc report and data service configuration.

 license limit.

-s within that catalog.
-Each report must have exactly one, base <table>
+one to many <report>s within that catalog.
+Each report must have exactly one, base <table>,

 Here is the most minimal XML Catalog file possible.
 It defines one catalog, report, table, and column